withforesight000/roomtemp/README.md

 ## Troubleshooting

-- **Proto package fetch fails:** confirm Git can reach the `withforesight000/protobuf-ts` and `withforesight000/protobuf-rust` repositories.
 - **gRPC transport errors:** verify endpoint URL, TLS certificate, proxy settings, and access token validity.
 - **Keychain/Keystore issues:** ensure the app has permission to access secure storage on the host OS (macOS and mobile may require explicit consent).